ailinzi/xianlinzi/Pooling-FAQ.md

 ## What are the API methods a pool server needs to support Chia clients?
 There are two API methods that the pool HTTP server has to support: get-pool-info and submit-partial
+Note: this is a work in progress draft and likely to change before 1.0 release.

 ```
 @dataclass(frozen=True)
 @streamable